BernardQuatermass/exim-wiki/EximSecurity.md

 serious.

 -   CVE-2016-9963 fixed in 4.88 and in 4.87.1.
 If several conditions are met, Exim may leak the private DKIM key to the main log and if even more conditions are met, to the sender of the message.
-For details please read [CVE-2016-9963](https://exim.org/static/doc/CVE-2016-9963.txt) If you use a distro package of Exim, it may be fixed even for older releases.
+For details please read [CVE-2016-9963](https://exim.org/static/doc/CVE-2016-9963.txt).
+If you use a distro package of Exim, you may find it has been fixed even for older-numbered releases.

 -   CVE-2016-1531 fixed in 4.86.2.
 If Exim loads the Perl interpreter during startup, a privilege escalation was possible.
 For details please read [CVE-2016-1531](https://exim.org/static/doc/CVE-2016-1531.txt).
 If you use a distro package of Exim, it may be fixed even for older releases.